Cloud computing and finance

 Driven by rapid innovation in the tech sector, financial services have embraced cloud computing, aiming to redeploy this towards their specific needs.
 It affords them greater flexibility, resiliency and computing power than an inhouse infrastructure would allow for.

-Cloud computing allows for financial institutions to secure computing power, on demand, allowing them to optimise their spending based on their changing needs.
+Financial institutions can use cloud computing and finance to secure computing power, on demand, allowing them to optimise their spending based on their changing needs.
 This allows for cost-savings compared to maintaining servers inhouse –- a feature that is especially relevant for rapidly growing firms.
 This allows companies to be far more scalable and responsive to growth than with traditional IT infrastructure.

 Financial services firms tend to have an extremely segmented business, especially with larger institutions offering multiple services under one brand – such as divisions between retail banking, investment banking, wealth management, etc. This often means that the firm’s data also remains segmented and distinct, preventing its central collection and its use as an asset for the firm.
 A centralised repository of data also presents opportunities in analytics, whereby machine learning techniques can identify trends and patterns in the firm’s business; this can be used to identify opportunities for growth and risks to continued performance.